Filing a Building Permit Violation Form

 Failure to obtain a building permit is a violation of Contractors License Law.
 Further, construction performed without a permit can expose a homeowner to additional liability and costs.
 When a contractor performs improvement work without a local building permit, it is a violation of Business and Professions (B&P) Code sections 7110 and 7090.
 Contractors who violate the law are subject to disciplinary action by CSLB, including civil penalty assessments of up to $5,000 per violation, an order of correction that requires payment of permit fees and any assessed penalties imposed by the local building department, and suspension or revocation of the license.

-If you suspect a violation has occured, please fill out a Building Permit Violation Referral form.
+If you suspect a violation has occurred, please fill out a Building Permit Violation Referral form.
 CSLB will contact the contractor regarding the permit allegation and take the appropriate disciplinary action.